 Mild dehydration can lead to impaired brain function, affect mood, and make you feel sluggish.
 Dehydration can also, oddly, make you feel hungry, and this might be why some of us put on some winter weight.
 Making sure we are getting enough fluids during the winter will also allow our bodies to properly function and ward off germs during cold and flu season.

-Tip: Aside from keeping a water bottle nearby (I like my water room temp in the winter!), remember that coffee and tea are both sources that count towards hydration.
+Tip: Aside from keeping a water bottle nearby with electrolytes (this is my favorite brand), remember that coffee and tea are both sources that count towards hydration.
 Yes, they have a diuretic effect, but the amount of water outweighs the amount expelled.

 2. Eat More Oatmeal